-CHOICES is a competitive grant funding program for which governmental and 501(c)(3) non-profit organizations with a physical address in Alachua County may apply.
-Grant funds are designated by Alachua County government to ensure agencies' provision of services in targeted areas of need
+CHOICES is a competitive grant program for which governmental and 501(c)(3) non-profit organizations with a physical address in Alachua County may apply.
+Grant funds are designated by Alachua County government to ensure agencies' provision of services for targeted areas of need.

-Funding Priorities for FY2017-18
+Funding Priorities